Do you remember that song by Howard Jones from back in the 1980’s?

 The point IS that in a systems thinking mindset, trying to discover one person, place or thing to blame is pointless and oftentimes a waste of energy simply because no “one” ever is to blame.
 There are many reasons – usually systemic ones – that are responsible for problems.
 This is why there are no “silver bullet” solutions to any concerns, and any type of proffered singular solution will have collateral damage.
 Change one element of the system…and EVERYTHING changes.

-“Blame It On the Rain” was a song, too…by Milli Vanilli.
-Both provide exemplars of “unacceptable” behavior.
+By the way, “Blame It On the Rain” was a song, too…by Milli Vanilli.
+Another example of “unacceptable” behavior.